 We plan to leverage our advisory services and strong client relationships to increase our revenue from implementation services, which include information technology solutions, project and program management, project delivery, strategic communications, and training.
 We have traditionally generated most of our revenue from advisory services, although, with the addition of The Road Home contract in 2006, most of our revenue currently comes from implementation services.
-We believe our advisory services provide us with insight and understanding of our clients' missions and goals and, as a result, position us to capture a greater portion of the implementation engagements that directly result from our advisory services.
-Expanding our client engagements into implementation, evaluation, and improvement services will increase the scale, scope, and duration of our contracts and thus accelerate our growth.
+We believe our advisory services provide us with insight and understanding of our clients' missions and goals and, as a result, position us to capture a greater portion of the implementation, evaluation, and improvement services will increase the scale, scope, and duration of our contracts and thus accelerate our growth.
 However, we will need to undertake such expansion carefully to avoid actual, potential, and perceived conflicts of interest.
-See "Risk Factors-Risks Related to our Business-The diversity of the services we provide and the clients we serve may create actual, potential, and perceived conflicts of interest and conflicts of business that limit our growth and lead to liability for us."
+See "Risk Factors-Risks Related to our Business-The diversity of the services we provide and the clients we serve may create actual, potential, and perceived conflicts of interest.
+See "Risk Factors."